teiniker/teiniker-lectures-softwaretesting/introduction/setup/python/README.md

 # Setup Python, Tools & Libraries

+The following setup steps are described from the perspective of the [Debian VM]().
+For other platforms, the respective manuals must be used as an aid.

 ## Python

 Make sure that you have installed Python on your machine.
 If you use the Virtual Lab,